dawapaljor/sft-report/src/pages/content/0-report.md

 We thank the external reviewers and others who helped to ensure the quality and accuracy of the report.

-<h2  id="appendices" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Appendices</h2>
+<h2  id="appendices" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Appendices</h2>